Tsuchinshan-ATLAS: The brightest comet of the century

 Why is it so special?

-The comet is exceptionally bright due to its composition and other characteristics, making it shine even more colorful than the stars when it approaches Earth.
+The comet is exceptionally bright due to its composition and other characteristics, making it shine even more colourful than the stars when it approaches Earth.

 About The Comet:

-• The comet will be passing close to the Sun after 80,000 Years.
+• The comet is passing close to the Sun after 80,000 Years.

 • The comet was first discovered by Purple Mountain Observatory, China on 9 January 2023, and The Asteroid Impact Last Alert System (ATLAS), Africa.